menu

 Demographics

 The people who call Saugatuck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saugatuck residents report their race to be White, followed by Native American.
-Important ancestries of people in Saugatuck include Irish, German, European, English, and British.
+Important ancestries of people in Saugatuck include Irish, German, English, Dutch, and Swedish.

 The most common language spoken in Saugatuck is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include French and Spanish.

 Notable & Unique Neighborhood Characteristics